BioinfoMachineLearning/PSBench/README.md

 </details>

-## IV.
-Baseline EMA methods for comparison with a new EMA method
+## V. Baseline EMA methods for comparison with a new EMA method

 Here are several publicly available baseline EMA methods which users can comapre their methods with: